usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Vendor FAQs.md

 ---

 Q. How will the approach to assessments affect vendor tracking of learner performance and outcome equivalency?
 >A. Vendors must track participation, conceptual fluency, and capstone performance using the rubrics and formative/summative assessments outlined in the Assessments section of the Vendor Playbook.
 While implementation details may vary, the use of consistent rubrics (See: Vendor Playbook \- Assessments \- Participation and Conceptual Fluency) and structured capstone deliverables ensures outcome equivalency across cohorts, in accordance with the Vendor Assessment Requirements Summary outlined in the Vendor Playbook.

 ---

-Q. Does the pre and post assessments count towards the final pass/fail system for the program?
+Q. Do the pre and post assessments count towards the final pass/fail system for the program?
 >A. **Pre-Assessment: Informational & Diagnostic**
 The pre-assessment is informational only for both learners and vendors.
 Participants receive a score, but they can continue to the course regardless of their score.
 The goal is to surface baseline understanding, build learner awareness of what’s ahead, and allow vendors to identify trends that might signal where additional instructional emphasis or support will be helpful.
 >